H4D0CK13/H4D0CK13/README.md

 # 👋 Hey there

-I’m a backend engineer sailing the seas of **Go**, building reliable and scalable systems that hum like well-tuned engines.
+I'm a backend engineer focused on building reliable, scalable systems with **Go**.
-I dive into distributed systems, orchestrate clean architectures, and chase performance with a bit of obsession.
+I enjoy working with distributed systems, clean architectures, and performance-driven code.

 ---
 ### 🧠 My Toolkit